 The School of Security Studies is dedicated to the understanding of security issues in an increasingly complex and uncertain world.
 Harnessing the depth and breadth of expertise across the War Studies and Defence Studies Departments, and the King’s Institute for Applied Security Studies, we are one of the largest multi-disciplinary communities of scholars in the world engaged in the teaching and research of all aspects of conflict, war, security and defence.

 Our distinctiveness derives from the long history of King’s as a university dedicated to generating new knowledge and understanding of issues related to war and conflict in the service of society.
-It also comes from our multi-disciplinary approach where we promote and value the study of security from different perspectives and methodologies.
+It also comes from our multi-disciplinary approach in promoting the study of security from different perspectives and methodologies.

 The School aims to deliver a world class learning experience for all of our students.
-Our broad teaching portfolio encompasses undergraduate and taught postgraduate programmes, postgraduate research degrees and continuing professional development (CPD) courses for security professionals across the Department of War Studies and Defence Studies Department.
+Our broad teaching portfolio encompasses undergraduate and taught postgraduate programmes, postgraduate research degrees and continuing professional development (CPD) courses for security professionals across the Department of War Studies, Defence Studies Department and King’s Institute for Applied Security Studies.
 The education portfolio encompasses residential, distance, fully online and blended programmes.
 The emphasis we place on research-lead teaching means our students directly benefit from their interaction with scholars who are deep specialists in their fields.